octokit/octokit.rb/README.md

 ## Hacking on Octokit.rb

 If you want to hack on Octokit locally, we try to make [bootstrapping the project][bootstrapping] as painless as possible.
-Just clone and run:
+To start hacking, clone and run:

     script/bootstrap